kuiperzone/PupNet-Deploy/README.md

     AppVersionRelease = 3.2.1[5]

-This is used populate package metadata and required.

-Here we are using semantic version `3.2.1` plus a "package release number" in square brackets.
-The release number applies specifically to the deployment package itself and is used by `rpm` and `deb` package kinds (it is stripped off for the application use).
-If you omitted the release number, and just use `3.2.1` for example, it defaults to 1.
+Here we are using the semantic version `3.2.1` plus a "package release number" in square brackets.
+The release number applies specifically to the deployment package itself and is used by `rpm` and `deb` package kinds (it is stripped off for the application's use).
+If you omit the release number, and just give `3.2.1` for example, it defaults to 1.

-Moreover, if you prefer, you can override the version given in the configuration at the command line using:
+You can override the version given in the configuration file at the command line using:

     pupnet --runtime linux-arm64 --kind deb --app-version 4.0.0[1]